ZEISS-PiWeb/PiWeb-Api/_pages/SDK/v2.0/022-basics/0220-basics-create.md

 + [Creating a RawDataServiceClient](#-example--creating-a-rawdataserviceclient)
 <hr>

 Creating a .NET REST client is quite simple.
-You choose the required client based on the use case (DataService for parts, measurements, values, configuration and RawDataService for additional data), and pass in the `Uri` object pointing to your server.
+You choose the required client based on the use case (DataService for parts, measurements, values and configuration, or RawDataService for additional data), and pass in the `Uri` object pointing to your PiWeb server.

 {{ site.headers['example'] }} Creating a DataServiceClient